jiqiang90/ledger-subquery/docs/entity_creation.md

 #### Implementing the entity handler

-in `/src/mappings/your_entity_category/entity_name.ts`
+Within `/src/mappings/your_entity_category/entity_name.ts`:

-By convention, handler functions are organized according to the relevant Cosmos-SDK module to which they belong or with which they interact.
+By convention, handler functions are organized according to the relevant Cosmos-SDK module to which the entity represents or with which they interact.
 Exceptions to this convention are appropriate as required.

-This handler function will be [configured](#creating-the-handler-trigger) to trigger whenever the indexer detects the desired interaction with the entity:
+This handler function will be [configured](#creating-the-handler-trigger) to trigger whenever the indexer detects the targeted interaction:

 ```
 0   export async function handleYourEntityName(event: CosmosEvent): Promise<void> {